danielylingnew/danielylingnew.github.io/docs/about.markdown

 I am a venture investor at PJC, focusing on enterprise software, consumer technology, tech-enabled marketplaces, differential privacy, and AI.

+From 2016 to 2019, I was an investment analyst at Morgan Stanley in NYC.
+I studied economics as well as mathematics and game theory at Princeton as an undergraduate.

 I’ve conducted research in applied mathematics at Princeton, Brown Physics, Brown Chemistry, and the Sloan Kettering Institute for Cancer Research.

 Hobbies and interests include soccer, skiing, classical/contemporary piano, film, non-fiction/biography, and 80s music.